DANCE-Lab/DANCE-Wiki/docs/study/recruitment.md

 [Coordinator Name]

 ### Confirmation Texts and Email
 Make sure to send the participant a confirmation text regarding the time and location of their appointment one week, 48 hours, and 24 hours ahead of the scheduled study visit.
-You will also send an email 24-48 hours (depending on time of scheduled visit) to the participant with a link to the REDCap self report scales and details regarding either in-person meeting point (for in-person visits, typically the lobby of the Perelman Center for Advanced Medicine) or the zoom link for virtual visits.
+You will also send an email 24-48 hours (depending on time of scheduled visit) to the participant with a link to the REDCap self report scales and details regarding either in-person meeting point (for in-person visits, typically the HUP lobby) or the zoom link for virtual visits.
+Send a map with the HUP lobby location and parking suggestions in the confirmation email.

 ### Confirmation and with REDCap and Zoom Link Email Script